Vietnam War body count controversy: Killing and counting of unarmed civilians

-Historian Guenter Lewy estimated that 1/3 of those killed and counted as "enemy KIA" killed by U.S./ARVN forces were civilians.
-He estimates around 220,000 civilians were counted as "enemy KIA" in battlefield operations reports during battles against VC/NVA.
-Lewy estimated the use of free-fire zones was an important factor in this.
+Historian Guenter Lewy estimated that around 220,000 civilians were killed during combat operations in South Vietnam, with more dying as a result of their wounds.
 For official U.S. military operations reports on free-fire zones, there are no distinctions between enemy KIA and civilian KIA since it was assumed by U.S. forces that all individuals killed in an area declared a free-fire zone, regardless of whether they were combatants or civilians, were considered enemy KIA.
-Since body counts was a direct measure of operational success, this often caused U.S. battle reports to list civilians killed as enemy KIA.
+Since body counts were a direct measure of operational success, this often caused U.S. battle reports to list civilians killed as enemy KIA.
 Author Alex J. Bellamy wrote that the inclusion of civilians killed led to discrepancies between weapons seized and official body counts, noting that the official "enemy KIA" body count during Operation Speedy Express, was over 10,000 enemy KIA with only 748 weapons recovered.
 A U.S. Army Inspector General estimated that there were 5,000 to 7,000 civilian casualties from the operation.
 The My Lai massacre and Sơn Thắng massacre both initially reported women and children killed as "enemy combatants".

-Former marine officer and later war-time correspondent Philip Caputo in the book A Rumor of War noted:
+Former marine officer and later journalist Philip Caputo in the book A Rumor of War noted:

 General Westmoreland's strategy of attrition also had an important effect on our behavior.
 Our mission was not to win terrain or seize positions, but simply to kill: to kill communists and as many of them as possible.
 Stack 'em like cordwood.
 Victory was a high body-count, defeat a low kill-ratio, war a matter of arithmetic.
 The pressure on unit commanders to produce enemy corpses was intense, and they in turn communicated it to their troops.
 This led to such practices as counting civilians as Viet Cong.
 "If it’s dead and Vietnamese, it's VC," was our rule of thumb in the bush.
 It is not surprising, therefore, that some men acquired a contempt for human life and predilection for taking it.